(syllabus and calendar)

 The program takes advantage of the length field that is available on all arrays.

-Oddly enough, this fundamental and useful field of the class Array is NOT documented as a final field at http://java.sun.com/javase/6/docs/api/java/lang/reflect/Array.html.
 The length is final (constant, immutable).
 You cannot change the length of an array.
-If you need something like an array with a variable length, see java.util.Vector at http://java.sun.com/javase/6/docs/api/java/util/Vector.html.
-Sun does explain the length field of an array at http://java.sun.com/docs/books/tutorial/java/data/arraybasics.html and http://java.sun.com/docs/books/jls/second_edition/html/arrays.doc.html
+If you need something like an array with a variable length, see http://docs.oracle.com/javase/7/docs/api/java/util/Vector.html and http://docs.oracle.com/javase/7/docs/api/java/util/ArrayList.html.

 for-each style for loop (p.
 172)